au-re/rimless/README.md

 3. The guest requests `someAction` on the parent.
 4. After verifying the origin, the parent will execute the function mapped to `someAction` and the value is returned to the guest.

-## Scripts

-A set of scripts are provided for you to test, build and analyze the project.

 ## Contributing

 We use the [airbnb style guide](https://github.com/airbnb/javascript) when writing javascript, with